-Research shows that brushing teeth with baking soda effectively helps with teeth stain removal, plaque removal, harmful bacteria reduction, and teeth whitening.2, 3
+Research shows that brushing teeth with baking soda effectively helps with:2, 3

-Several studies have also shown that baking soda is just as effective in stain removal and whitening than some non–baking soda—containing toothpaste.
+Several studies have also shown that baking soda is just as effective in stain removal and whitening as some non–baking soda—containing toothpaste.
 4

 Another 2019 study found that brushing teeth with baking soda reduced cavity-causing harmful bacteria in the mouth.5

 Baking soda toothpaste is safe to use twice daily.
-However, people with sensitive teeth should gradually increase their use of baking soda toothpaste and discontinue use if they develop sensitivity.
+However, people with sensitive teeth should gradually increase their use of baking soda toothpaste if they experience sensitivity.

-Some dentists and researchers caution against the overuse of baking soda toothpaste or its use on patients with sensitive teeth.
-Daily use of baking soda can cause microfractures and scratches in the tooth enamel, weakening its structure.
+Some dentists and researchers caution against the overuse of baking soda toothpaste.
+Sometimes, using baking soda can cause microfractures and scratches in the tooth enamel.

+Microfractures and scratches weaken your tooth enamel's structure.
 Weakened enamel may make teeth more susceptible to staining and make them more yellow and brittle over time.6, 7

 The pros of baking soda toothpaste include: